tmtsoftware/csw/docs/src/main/services/location.md

 @@@
 ## Filtering

-The `list` API and its variants offer means to inquire about available connections with the LocationService.
+The `list` API and its variants offer means to inquire about available connections with the Location Service.
 The **parameter-less** `list` returns all available connections

 Scala